 When it’s left untreated, ARFID can lead to serious long-term complications.
 It’s important to get an accurate diagnosis right away.
 If your child isn’t eating adequately but is at a normal weight for their age, you should still make an appointment with their doctor.

 Many of the signs of ARFID are similar to those of other conditions that may cause your child to become malnourished.
 Regardless of how healthy you think your child is, you should call a doctor if you notice that your child:

 - appears underweight

-- does not eat as frequently (or as much) as he or she should
+- doesn’t eat as frequently or as much as they should

-- struggles to pass bowel movements and/or seems to be in pain when doing so
+- struggles to pass bowel movements or seems to be in pain when doing so

 - vomits frequently

 - lacks age-appropriate social skills and tends to shy away from others